Spelmo/CSS-landing-page-with-tabs/README.md

 Things I don't want to cover, but, still, I'm doing it because I have to:

-* Ruby version 2.5.1
+* **Ruby version** 🔥🔥 2.5.1 🔥🔥

+***

-* Team members: Marie-Charlotte Le Morvan (aka 'Goddess'), François De Saporta (aka 'Troll'), Charles Belpois (aka 'Troll Whisperer').
+* **Team members:** Marie-Charlotte Le Morvan (aka 'Goddess 💋'), François De Saporta (aka 'Troll 💩'), Charles Belpois (aka 'Troll Whisperer 😘💩').
 Needless to say who decided the nicknames for everybody.

+***

-* Link to the heroku app : https://css-workout.herokuapp.com/
+* **Link to the heroku app** :🎉🎉👏👏 https://css-workout.herokuapp.com/  🎉🎉👏👏

 BEWARE : this app is not just gorgeous, it's simply the best.
-Sunglasses recommended.
+Sunglasses recommended. 😎

+***

-* This app is a student project for The Hacking Project.
+* *This app is a student project for The Hacking Project.
 It is aimed at getting stronger CSS skills.
-Most links, while looking incredibly amazing, are non functional.
-What a downer!
+Most 🔗, while looking incredibly amazing, are non functional.
+What a downer!*